fpelliccioni/fpelliccioni.github.io/_posts/2014-10-05-writing-min-function-part5.md

 a = min(a, b) and b = max(a, b)
 {% endhighlight %}

-But the postcondition does not hold.
+But this postcondition never holds.
 Our *min* function returns the second object and our *max* function returns the first one when both objects are equivalent.
 We need to make *min* and *max* *stable* [2]:

 {% highlight cpp %}